dhoer/chef-selenium/README.md

 of attributes.
 See [default](https://github.com/dhoer/chef-selenium/blob/master/attributes/default.rb) attributes for global cookbook settings.

 - `name` - Name attribute.
-The name of the service or auto-logon script (Windows nodes only).
+The name of the service or Windows foreground startup script.
 - `host` - Hostname.
 Defaults to `null`.
 - `port` - Port.
 Defaults to `4444`.
 - `hubHost` - Selenium-grid hub hostname.
 Defaults to `ip`.